Hole

 Cons

-• Initial investment: high setup costs for quality simulators.
+• Initial investment: high setup costs for quality simulators (check out our article on golf simulator accuracy).

 • Rent: golf bays require space, so bigger surfaces.